-he cuffs dug into Rand's wrists, their sharp edges deepening the wounds that never had time to be deepening the wounds that never had time to heal thanks to his constant twisting and wrenching, always testing the strength of the chain, the wall bolts, the cuffs.
+he cuffs dug into Rand's wrists, their sharp edges deepening the wounds that never had time to heal thanks to his constant twisting and wrenching, always testing the strength of the chain, the wall bolts, the cuffs.

 Resistance was at the heart of him.
 To give up would be to lose himself.
 His only option was to strain and pull against the yoke.